The “Mix Master” himself. Self Portrait, 1962, Ink on paper, 18 x 26 in.

 Benny Andrews, Circle, 1973, oil on twelve linen canvases with painted fabric and mixed media collage, 120 x 288 inches.
 Courtesy of Michael Rosenfeld Gallery

-The Michael Rosenfeld Gallery presents a seminal series of collages and drawings from Benny Andrews’ Bicentennial Series (1970-1976).
+The Michael Rosenfeld Gallery currently presents a seminal series of collages, drawings, and paintings, from Benny Andrews’ Bicentennial Series (1970-1976).
 The series’ six thematic groups that are the basis for this exhibition include the Symbol Series, Trash Series, Circle Series, Sexism Series, and Utopia Series.
-Within these themes, Andrews reflected on his experience as an African American in the post-civil rights era and during the two hundred year anniversary of the United States of America.
-At the time series was conceived, it was evident that African Americans had made innumerous significant cultural contributions both locally and nationally, yet their role in shaping American history had been vaguely reported and celebrated.
-Additionally, the national dialogue surrounding the celebratory attitude of the bicentennial seemed naive and dishonest in light of the social and economic conditions across the country.
+Within these themes, Andrews reflected on his experience as an African American in the post-civil rights era, and gave his assessment on the two hundred year anniversary of the United States of America.
+At the time series was conceived, it was evident that while African Americans had made numerous significant cultural contributions both locally and nationally, their role in shaping American history had been vaguely reported and celebrated.
+Additionally, the national dialogue surrounding the celebratory attitude of the bicentennial seemed naive and dishonest in light of the social, political, and economic conditions across the country.

 Many words can be written about the work of American artist June Leaf.
 She has maintained a visionary style since emerging as a seminal contingent of post-WWII American artists committed to representational imagery through uniquely expressive means.
 It’s due time that she’s getting recognition on a grand scale with a major exhibition at The Whitney and a career survey at the Edward Thorp Gallery, where she is represented.
 Below is a visual essay of the current June Leaf exhibition at Edward Thorp Gallery.
 The show is on view through June 4, 2016.